monitorly-app/probe/README.md

 - Independent metric collection for CPU, RAM, and Disk usage
 - User activity monitoring with active session tracking
 - Login failure monitoring for security analysis
+- Port monitoring with open TCP/UDP ports and associated processes
 - Configurable collection intervals for each metric type
 - Flexible disk monitoring with support for multiple mount points
 - Machine identification for multi-server monitoring